oliveiraigorm/PacketfenceMACauth/README.md

 # Packetfence MAC Authentication
-Python program to authenticate MAC addresses on their following VLANs on PacketFence from a csv file
+Python program to authenticate MAC addresses on their following VLANs on PacketFence from a csv file or database

 .csv sample file :